Prof-M-s-Classroom/programming-assignment-2-ttran3300/Tran_TammyRPG/README.md

 ---

 ## **6. Debugging Process (Errors & Fixes)**
-(Describe one or more debugging challenges you faced and how you fixed them.)
 When I was testing my program it kept crashing and showing a SIGSEG error.
 I realized it was trying to access memory that wasn't properly initialized, so I fixed it by adding an if(p.second) which ensured that the pointer stored is valid (not a nullptr).

-Example:
-> Initially, my program was crashing when trying to access an uninitialized node.
-I realized it was because I was not properly checking for `nullptr` before accessing child nodes, so I added a check to prevent accessing uninitialized memory.

 ---